 - support the implementation of commitments made within the EU or international convention efforts

-- pursue Sweden’s key issues
+- pursue Sweden’s key issues in international environmental governance

 - build alliances